paraswap/paraswap-sdk/README.md

 ## Using ParaSwap SDK

-There are multiple ways to use ParaSwap SDK, ranging from simple construct-and-use approach to a fully composable _bring what you need_ way that allows for advanced tree-shaking and minimizes bundle size.
+There are multiple ways to use ParaSwap SDK, ranging from a simple construct-and-use approach to a fully composable _bring what you need_ approach which allows for advanced tree-shaking and minimizes bundle size.

 ### Simple SDK

 Can be created by providing `network` and either `axios` or `window.fetch` (or alternative `fetch` implementation).
-Resulting SDK will be able to use all methods that query the API.
+The resulting SDK will be able to use all methods that query the API.

 ```ts
   import { constructSimpleSDK } from '@paraswap/sdk'